-- A. All dwelling plumbing systems shall be capable of safely and adequately providing a water supply and wastewater disposal for all plumbing fixtures.
-Every dwelling plumbing system shall comply with the following requirements. - 1.
-All existing plumbing systems and plumbing system components shall be free of leaks.
-When repairing or adding to such systems, any type of pipe allowed by the State plumbing code shall be allowed.
-Where local codes are stricter, those must be followed. - 2.
-All new plumbing system piping and layout shall comply with the current version of the Uniform Plumbing Code in effect in Iowa.
-Existing to remain shall be of adequate size to deliver water to plumbing fixtures and to convey wastewater from plumbing fixtures (including proper slope of wastewater piping). - 3.
+- F. All dwelling plumbing systems shall be capable of safely and adequately providing a water supply and wastewater disposal for all plumbing fixtures.
+Every dwelling plumbing system shall comply with the following requirements. - All existing plumbing systems and plumbing system components shall be free of leaks.
+When repairing or adding to such systems, any type of pipe allowed by the State plumbing code shall be allowed. - 2.
+All plumbing system piping shall be of adequate size to deliver water to plumbing fixtures and to convey wastewater from plumbing fixtures (including proper slope of wastewater piping) as designed by the fixture manufacturer). - 3.
 All plumbing fixtures shall be in good condition, free of cracks and defects, and capable of being used for the purpose in which they were intended. - 4.
 The plumbing system shall be vented in a manner that allows the wastewater system to function at atmospheric pressure and prevents the siphoning of water from fixtures.
-Venting by mechanical vents WHERE accepted by local jurisdictions is OK as an alternative to exterior atmospheric venting. - 5.
-All fixtures that discharge wastewater shall contain, or be discharged through, a trap that prevents the entry of sewer gas into the dwelling. - 6.
-All plumbing system piping and fixtures shall be installed in a manner that prevents the system, or any component of the system, from freezing.
-Plumbing in exterior walls should be avoided.
-When it can't be avoided pipes in exterior walls must be protected from freezing with heat tape or other measures.
+Venting by mechanical vents is accepted as an alternative to exterior atmospheric venting.

-- 7. All plumbing fixtures and water connections shall be installed in such a way as to prevent the backflow of water from the system into the plumbing system's water source. - 8.
+- 5. All fixtures that discharge wastewater shall contain, or be discharged through, a trap that prevents the entry of sewer gas into the dwelling. - 6.
+All plumbing system piping and fixtures shall be installed in a manner that prevents the system, or any component of the system, from freezing. - 7.
+All plumbing fixtures and water connections shall be installed in such a way as to prevent the backflow of water from the system into the plumbing system's water source. - 8.
 All faucets shall have aerators that restrict water flow to about 2 GPM.
-Toilets, when installed, shall only use 1.6 gallons per flush, or less. - 9.
-Valves shall be installed with the valve in the upright position.
+Toilets, when installed, shall only use 1.6 gallons per flush, or less. - Valves shall be installed with the valve in the upright position.
 When replacing valves, the use of a full port ball-valve shall be encouraged.